TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/04_lesson/lab.md

       ```
     <br>

-* What will the list print out after this code is run?
+* Predict what `my_list` list will print out when this code is run.
+If you are not sure check the code by copying and running it.

      ```python
      # input: a list of ints